 One of the great tragedies of sourdough baking, in my opinion, is allowing “discarded” starter to go to waste.
 I find it useful in feeding a husband who spent his day wielding a shovel, three children whose bellies are always in need of filling, and a nursing Mama who nourishes and needs to be nourished.

 And so I put my discarded starter to work, most often in the form of sourdough pancakes, but sometimes as crackers, fritters, and these crepes.
 Because it requires no additional flour, the grains are fully fermented and don’t weigh us down after a meal, when we need that energy for keeping up with the chickens or the children.

-Another tragedy of sourdough baking, again, in my opinion, is the under utilizatsorghum molassesion of rye.
-There is nothing light and airy about 100% rye breads, but even those who are turned off by a dense loaf can utilize rye in things like crepes, pancakes, and snack breads.
+Another tragedy of sourdough baking, again, in my opinion, is the underutilization of rye.
+There is nothing light and airy about 100% rye breads, but even those who are turned off by a dense loaf can utilize rye in things like crepes, pancakes, and snack bread.

 A perfect compliment to the rye and apples is sorghum molasses, a sweetener that comes not from sugar cane as we are familiar with, but a variety of "sweet sorghum" which is cousin to grain sorghum.
 It is made by cooking the juice from the stalk of the Sorghum plant into a sweet, thick syrup.
 Somewhere in flavor between molasses and honey, it contains nutrients such as iron, calcium, and potassium.

 And combined with butter and apples, it makes a caramel apple-like filling for these delicious and simple crepes.